How we calculated the total charges for each provider

 The published charges from these high street banks for a standard current account have been used to calculate the total charge.
 These can be found here:

 In addition to these charges, we have included the card scheme premium above the interbank rate.
-To quantify this premium, we've taken a basket of 6 currencies (EUR, USD, ZAR, AUD, THB, CHF) and calculated the difference between the daily card scheme benchmark rate and the average interbank rate (average is the mean of the high and low rates for the day).
-In the first quarter of 2023, the average card scheme premium equated to 0.57%.
+To quantify this premium, we've taken a basket of 8 currencies (EUR, USD, ZAR, AUD, THB, CHF, NZD, JPY) and calculated the difference between the daily card scheme benchmark rate and the average interbank rate (where we define average as the mean of the high and low rates for the day).
+In Q3 2024, the average card scheme premium equated to 0.55%.

 It is worth noting that although Starling and Monzo charge no fee for standard transactions, customers do get charged the card scheme premium.